sirjanhere/blt/README.md

 sbatch setup/create_env.sh
 ```

-Once that is done your can activate the environment
+Once that is done you can activate the environment

 ```bash
 conda activate blt_<date>